Offensive build, cont'd

 Lux is a champion that is skill-shot based.
-Right now, I consider her a well-balanced champion.
 While she doesn't counter many people, she doesn't get countered easily either.
-Because of this, Lux is a great choice against just about any mid lane champion.
+Because of this, Lux is a great choice against most any mid lane champion.
 I seldom lose my lane when playing Lux, simply because I am experienced playing this champion.
-She has a slow and a snare to use, as well as her uber-range laser beam!
-Lux might not have the mobility of Ahri, nor the tankiness of Mordekaiser, but she is a viable choice for both normal and competitive play, as either an AP Carry or a support.
+She has a slow and a snare to use, as well as high-ranged harass, kill potential, and objective control capabilities.
+Lux might not have the mobility, nor the tankiness, compared to some other picks, but she is definitely a viable choice, particularly as an AP damage dealer.

 If you liked this guide, tell me why you like it; if you put a thumbs-down, tell me what I can do to improve!

-Disclaimer: By no means do I consider myself a "pro" player, and I don't want anyone else to make that assumption either.
-If you took the time to look at my profile, my Ranked rating is at a low Gold.
-I'm hoping for readers to judge my guide based on its content, not based on the rating of the writer.
+Disclaimer: By no means do I consider myself a 'good' player, and I don't want anyone else to make that assumption either.
+I'm hoping for readers to judge my guide based on its content, and the content alone.
 I've put in my utmost effort into putting in details, and the information are accurate to the best of my knowledge.
-I'm not saying that the information would be 100% true, but they should be mostly accurate.
+I'm not saying that the information would be 100% true, but they are accurate, to the best of my knowledge.

 1.2: Guide in Short.

 This section is an abbreviated version of my AP Lux guide, useful for if you're in champion select, and you decide to play Lux, because either your champion of choice was banned, taken, or countered, and you only have 30 seconds left.
 Included are sample rune sets, mastery trees, skill setups, and item sets.
-Since supports always build situationally, I will not include that section here, since you'd rarely get the same item sets.
 This is the essentials of the guide in terms of setup, but general gameplay is too complicated to comprehend in 30 seconds.